SAP-samples/cloud-alm-api-examples/mtls-setup/README.md

 ## Security notes

-* `key.pem`, `certificate.p12` and the service key JSON are **credentials**.
+* `key.pem`, `certificate.pfx` and the service key JSON are **credentials**.
 Anyone who has them can access your SAP Cloud ALM data.
 * Store them in a password manager or a secrets store, not in a shared folder or a Git repository.
-* Delete the downloaded service key JSON once the PEM/P12 files are created.
+* Delete the downloaded service key JSON once the PEM/PFX files are created.
 * Client certificates expire (typically after one year).
 Plan the renewal: create a new service key in SAP BTP, run the script again, then delete the old service key.
 * If a key was ever exposed, delete the service key in SAP BTP immediately – this revokes it.